Chevrolet Corvette (C3): 1970–1972

 Produced from August 1970, 1971 cars were virtually identical in appearance to the previous model inside and out.
 This was the final year for the fiber optics light monitoring system, the headlight washer system, and the M22 heavy duty 4-speed manual gearbox.
 For the first time, air conditioning was installed on most of the cars, with nearly 53 percent so ordered.
 Engines were detuned with reduced compression ratios to tolerate lower octane fuel.
-The small blocks available were the 350 cuin base engine, which dropped to 270 hp, and the high performance LT-1, now listed at 330 hp.
+The small blocks available were the 350 cuin base engine, which dropped to 270 hp, and the high performance LT1, now listed at 330 hp.
 The LS5 454 cuin motor was carried over and produced 365 hp.
-Offered in ‘71 only was the LS6 454 cuin big-block featuring aluminum heads and delivering 425 hp, highest of the 1970-72 MYs, and could be ordered with an automatic transmission.
-The ZR1 option was carried over for LT-1 equipped cars and the ZR2 option, offered this year only, provided a similar performance equipment package for LS6 cars, and restricted transmission to a 4-speed manual.
+Offered in ‘71 only was the LS6 454 cuin big-block featuring aluminum heads and delivering 425 hp, highest of the 1970–72 MYs, and could be ordered with an automatic transmission.
+The ZR1 option was carried over for LT1 equipped cars and the ZR2 option, offered this year only, provided a similar performance equipment package for LS6 cars, and restricted transmission to a 4-speed manual.
 Rare options: ZR1 special engine package (8), ZR2 special engine package (12), LS6 425 hp engine (188), shoulder belts in convertibles (677).